Causes of Clogged Drains in Dallas and How To Prevent Them

 Clogged drains occur when objects or substances get washed down the sink, along with water, and stick along the pipes.
-This can be something that builds up over time or it might happen when a specific item gets washes down the drain.
+This can be something that builds up over time or it might happen when a specific item gets washed down the drain.

-The drains you'll find you have the most problems with are ones that you use most regularly.
+The drains you'll find you have the most problems with are the ones that you use most regularly.
 This is because the more you use them, the more gets washed down them along with water.